7Block Labs

 ByAUJay

-Summary: 402 is finally operationalized.
-This playbook shows how to ship “proof of payment” HTTP headers that are compatible with emerging x402 v2 flows, verifiable on-chain (USDC/EIP-3009), and provable end-to-end with RFC 9421 message signatures and RFC 9530 content digests—so your platform can meter pay-per-request APIs without new accounts, SDK sprawl, or reconciliation drama. (docs.cdp.coinbase.com)
+Summary: Great news!
+402 is officially live!
+This playbook will guide you through how to send “proof of payment” HTTP headers that are compatible with the new x402 v2 flows.
+You’ll be able to verify everything on-chain (think USDC/EIP-3009) and keep everything secure with RFC 9421 message signatures and RFC 9530 content digests.
+This means your platform can effortlessly handle pay-per-request APIs without the usual headaches of setting up new accounts, wading through SDK clutter, or dealing with reconciliation issues.
+Dive into the details here: (docs.cdp.coinbase.com)

 Developing “Proof of Payment” Headers for HTTP 402 Compliance

-• Missed revenue targets from 20–40% leakage on “trial” keys; partner channels won’t integrate without portable receipts; procurement blocks you because there’s no SLA-backed trace from “402 → paid → 200 OK.”
-Ship dates slip, the GPT cost line grows, and your margin story deteriorates with every unmetered call.
+• It seems you're facing some missed revenue targets because of that pesky 20-40% leakage with those “trial” keys.
+Your partner channels aren't budging without those portable receipts, and procurement isn't making any moves either since there's no reliable trace from “402 → paid → 200 OK.”
+Ship dates keep getting delayed, the GPT cost line is on the rise, and with every unmetered call, your margins are taking a hit.

-Solve — 7Block Labs methodology for 402-compliant Proof-of-Payment (PoP) headers We implement payment-as-HTTP, not another payments microservice.
-The design below uses x402 v2 header conventions, EIP‑3009 for gasless USDC settlement, RFC 9421 for signed responses, and RFC 9530 digests to prove content integrity.
-This is battle-tested with Coinbase’s x402 facilitator and compatible with neutral routers like P402; it can optionally emit PEAC receipts for independent verification. (docs.cdp.coinbase.com)
+We’ve got an awesome payment-as-HTTP setup going on, and it’s way more than just another payments microservice.
+Check out the design below: it’s built using x402 v2 header conventions, EIP‑3009 for gasless USDC settlement, and it sticks to RFC 9421 for signed responses.
+Plus, we’re keeping everything secure with RFC 9530 digests to ensure content integrity.
+This setup has been put to the test with Coinbase’s x402 facilitator and plays nicely with neutral routers like P402.
+And if you’re interested, it can even shoot out PEAC receipts for independent verification. (docs.cdp.coinbase.com)

-• Adopt v2 x402 header names for interop: PAYMENT-REQUIRED (server → client), PAYMENT-SIGNATURE (client → server), and PAYMENT-RESPONSE (server → client on 200).
-Several ecosystem docs and routers now standardize on these names. (docs.cdp.coinbase.com)
+• Jump on the v2 x402 header names for smoother interoperability: you’ll find PAYMENT-REQUIRED (from server to client), PAYMENT-SIGNATURE (from client to server), and PAYMENT-RESPONSE (server to client when it’s a 200 response).
+Quite a few docs and routers in the ecosystem are now standardizing on these terms. (docs.cdp.coinbase.com)

 • Proof-of-delivery, not just payment

-• Bind the paid content to the response with RFC 9530 Content‑Digest/Repr‑Digest; and sign the 200 OK with RFC 9421 HTTP Message Signatures covering Payment-Response + digest + path/method.
-Auditors can verify the receipt independent of your stack. (rfc-editor.org)
+• Make sure you connect the content that’s been paid for to the response using RFC 9530 Content‑Digest/Repr‑Digest.
+Plus, sign the 200 OK response with RFC 9421 HTTP Message Signatures that include the Payment-Response, the digest, and the path/method.
+This approach makes it super easy for auditors to verify the receipt without having to sift through your entire stack. (rfc-editor.org)

 The header contract we deploy